KimDahye/NEXTStudentNetwork/README.md

 | 10   | Required parameter is not defined   | Should define required parameters                                     |
 | 20   | Parameter is invalid                | Should correct parameter name                                         |

+## How to start server

+		$ npm install --production
+		$ npm start

+## How to test server

+		$ npm install
+		$ npm test

+		If you want to test routes, run server first

 ### Get student profiles

 		Request